addyi/obis-vorlesung1819/01-motivation/README.md

 > What does roadkill mean?

 > Roadkills are all animals killed on roads.
-In most countries, official data on roadkills are only available for huntable wildlife. [...]
-However, there are no data available on the effects of roads on non-huntable wildlife or red list species such as European hedgehog (Erinaceus europaeus) or European green toad (Bufo viridis).
+In most countries, official data on roadkills are **only** available for huntable wildlife. [...] **However**, there are no data available on the effects of roads on non-huntable wildlife or red list species such as European hedgehog (Erinaceus europaeus) or European green toad (Bufo viridis).

 [roadkill.at](http://roadkill.at/en/home-en "roadkill.at")